Would love your thoughts, please comment at the end of the post!

 After having a gastric bypass surgery, your small intestine has been re-arranged to help you absorb fewer calories and your new, smaller stomach pouch helps you to eat less at meals.
 Here is a quick guide to the foods you can and should eat, as well as, the foods you should limit or avoid.

-Phase – 1 (For First Few Days after Surgery)
+Phase – 1 (A Few Days after Gastric Bypass Surgery)

 This phase is critical as it is the most difficult to adapt to.

-- The prime focus is on liquid diets which mainly comprise clear fluids that are low in calorie and preferably with no sugar.
+The prime focus of post-op diet immediately after bariatric surgery is on liquids which mainly comprise of clear fluids that are low in calorie and preferably without sugar.

-- Patients are advised to stay away from carbonated drinks, caffeinated beverages and also any substances containing alcohol as they may cause nausea and bloating.
+- Patients are advised to stay away from carbonated drinks, caffeinated beverages and also any substances containing alcohol as they may cause nausea and bloating after bariatric surgery.

 - You may sip or drink liquids slowly over an hour.
 Starting with 1 oz per hour and gradually moving to 6 oz per hour.